Innovative Rainwater Harvesting Workshop

 Continuing Education Credits

 Professional Engineers and Land Surveyors earn 7 PDHs for the successful completion of the workshop.
-Landscape architects will receive 7 CEUs, approved by the NC Board of Landscape Architects - Course # 9400.
+Landscape architects will receive 7 CEUs, approved by the NC Board of Landscape Architects (Course # 9400) and the American Society of Landscape Architects.
 Planners and others may appeal to their respective board to obtain credit.

 Early bird: $150 (if registering at least 7 days in advance)